Overview of School Program Offerings

 Contact our Call Centre Agents a minimum of three weeks ahead of time to organize your visit.
 Program space is often limited, so we encourage you to contact us as early as possible.

-THERE ARE THREE WAYS TO BOOK YOUR VISIT:
+THERE ARE FOUR WAYS TO BOOK YOUR VISIT:

 - Call our Call Centre Agents at 819-776-7014 or 1-800-555-5621 (toll-free within North America)